School District 36 Surrey

 School District 36 Surrey operates schools in Surrey, White Rock, and Barnston Island, British Columbia.
-It is the largest school district in British Columbia with 80,208 students and 195+ languages represented during the 2022–23 school year.
+It is the largest school district in British Columbia, with 80,208 students and 195+ languages represented during the 2022–23 school year.
 District 36 includes 103 elementary schools, 21 secondary schools, 5 learning centres, and 3 adult education centres.
-While the district was established in 1906 its first school opened in 1882.
+While the district was established in 1906, its first school opened in 1882.
 The district is Surrey’s largest employer with 12,540 employees including 6,716 teachers.

 Administration

-The Surrey School District's administration hub is the District Education Centre and was officially opened on September 11, 2011.
+The Surrey School District's administration hub is the District Education Centre, which was officially opened on September 11, 2011.